Batchewana First Nation

-The Batchewana First Nation (Obaajiwan Anishinaabek) is an Ojibwe First Nation in northern Ontario.
+Batchewana First Nation (Obaajiwan Anishinaabek) is an Ojibwe First Nation in northern Ontario.
 Their traditional lands run along the eastern shore of Lake Superior, from Batchawana Bay to Whitefish Island.
 They were reserved this land in the 1850 Robinson Huron Treaty, but surrendered most of it under the 1859 Pennefather Treaty.
 Through purchase and land claims, it has reclaimed some territories, including Goulais Bay 15A, Obadjiwan 15E, Rankin Location 15D and Whitefish Island.